DeityVengy/Star-Wars-Genesis-V4-Wabbajack/README.md

 - Terrifying Terrormorphs Revamp, converting them into Corrupted Rakghouls that inflict allies with Rakghoul plague, turning allies against you and making your character hear voices in their head.
 Variations include Dread Rakghouls, Phantom Rakghouls, Nightmare Rakghouls, and more.
 - Added rare absorbable Kyber Crystals near planet landing areas.
 Every 3 you absorb gives you 1 skill point
 - Added scattered Jedi/Sith Temple Ruins that reward you with unique force powers or status effects
 - The Empire and the Rebels are now in active war.
-You will see them attack each other in Space.<br />
+You will see them attack each other in Space.

 **Spacesuits/Clothing**
 - Sith Loyalists have been expanded to have both Purge Trooper and Sith Trooper armor variety.
 Varu'un Ambassadors have been replaced with Sith Ambassadors
 - Shaw Gang renamed to Swoop Gang and given new armor